adgeli/Building_a_Medium_to_Long_Term_Profitable_Portfolio/financialanalysis_editing_version copy.md

 It is important to look at the risk and returns over multiple years to receive a true reflection of the portfolio's risk and return profile.

 In order to provide an accurate risk of the portfolio, risk calculations need to match the investment period.
-Our calculations only show annualized risk and has the potential to change.
+Our calculations only show annualized risk and has the potential to change during the investment period.

 ## Evaluation

-Overall, our we have used various tools and calculations to support our group's findings in building a profitable stock portfolio.
+We used various tools and calculations to support our group's findings in building a profitable stock portfolio that show a strong indication the portfolio will meet desired outcome with strong probability outcomes.

 Without adding external factors such as price changes to the market, the probability calculations and return on investment are highly in favour of the built portfolio.